2011 Novak Djokovic tennis season: Rome Masters

 Djokovic met Andy Murray in the semifinals of the Rome Masters.
-Djokovic went to a one set lead.
+Djokovic went to a one-set lead.
 Murray took the second set with just one break of serve in the sixth game of the set.
 In the third set, Murray was serving for the match at five-games-to-four, but Djokovic broke back.
 The match was decided in a tiebreak, with Djokovic winning it.

 Djokovic played Nadal in the finals.
-Djokovic failed to serve for the set after getting a break in the eight game, but took the set after getting another break.
+Djokovic failed to serve for the set after getting a break in the eighth game, but took the set after getting another break.
 The second set was very close, with Djokovic converting his fourth match point to win the title, his second Masters title on clay courts this year.
+Beating Nadal in back-to-back matches on clay was a notable reversal due to the fact that he had previously lost all nine matches played against Nadal on clay.

-With this victory Djokovic was the first player to qualify for the 2011 ATP World Tour Finals.
+With this victory, Djokovic was the first player to qualify for the 2011 ATP World Tour Finals.

 French Open

-Djokovic met Roger Federer in the semifinals.
-It was the first time the two rivals met at Roland Garros.
+Djokovic met Roger Federer in the semifinals, marking the first time they faced at Roland Garros.
 Federer went into the match with a 13–9 lead in their head-to-head matchup as well as a 2–1 lead in their head-to-head on clay.
 The first set featured an exchange of breaks, with Federer taking the tiebreak when Djokovic hit a forehand into the net at 5–6.
-In the second set Federer capitalized on an early break to take a two sets lead.
+In the second set, Federer capitalized on an early break to take a two-set lead.
 Djokovic came back by winning the third set.
-The fourth set was close with both players holding serve through the first eight games.
-In the ninth game Djokovic finally managed to break and prepared to serve to level the match.
+The fourth set was close, with both players holding serve through the first eight games.
+In the ninth game, Djokovic finally managed to break and prepared to serve to level the match.
 Federer broke back.
 Djokovic had another break opportunity in the eleventh service game, but the set went into a tiebreak.
 Roger Federer finally sealed the match with an ace on his first match point.
-The loss marked Djokovic's first defeat of the season (with Federer also being the last man to defeat Djokovic in 2010), ending a 43-match win streak and his chance to win the Calendar Year Grand Slam.
+The loss marked Djokovic's first defeat of the season (with Federer also being the last man to defeat Djokovic in 2010), ending his chance to win the Calendar Year Grand Slam as well as a 43-match win streak, which included a record 41–0 start to 2011.